 “Chemicals and additives can cause obesity and inflammation, and when they are added to increase shelf life, they can contribute to a shorter human lifespan over time,” he warns, adding that eating a clean diet is, therefore, a proactive step you can take.

-As with most health issues, a whole-foods, plant-focused diet rich in phytonutrients and fiber will help cultivate a strong and fortified microbiome, Singh says.
-“Additionally, making sure you are hydrated, sleeping enough, reducing stress and spending quality time with loved ones are also keep components of a balanced and healthy gut microbiome, believe it or not,” he adds.
+Overall, adopting a whole-food, plant-focused diet is a powerful way to support the health and diversity of the microbiome.
+By nourishing the body with nutrient-dense plant-based foods, individuals can optimize their overall well-being and reduce the risk of chronic diseases.
+“Additionally, making sure you are hydrated, sleeping enough, reducing stress and spending quality time with loved ones are also components of a balanced and healthy gut microbiome, believe it or not,” he adds.